Staff Services Student Enterprise

 AI-powered gene control systems

 Concinnity’s innovative AI platform enables the design, building and screening of large and complex libraries of RNA-based control systems, outperforming conventional methods in size, speed and efficacy.
-The company’s control systems enable the precise control of the therapy in response to a diverse range of small molecule inducers, and this approach is already enabling substantial improvements over previous best-in-class RNA-based control systems.
-This small molecule control can result in a diverse range of behaviours including responsiveness to clinically administered FDA-approved drugs, patient disease state or tissue localisation.
+The company’s control systems enable the precise control of the therapy in response to a diverse range of inducers, and this approach is already enabling substantial improvements over previous best-in-class RNA-based control systems.
+This control can result in a diverse range of behaviours including responsiveness to clinically administered FDA-approved drugs, patient disease state or tissue localisation.

 Read more